lsst/LDM-PMT/index.rst

 for "pure, uninterrupted coding", and the remaining 30% is considered as "overhead", and tracked explicitly as LOE.

-A small fraction of all DM labor is performed by Contractors.
+A small fraction of all DM labor is performed by contractors.
 The contractor labor is managed as LOE, directly in dollars.

 People